Mainframe-Archive/switchboard/guide/installation.md

 	# Print more options, like stopping Switchboard
 	./_rel/bin/switchboard

-Please create an issue if there were any problems!
+Please create an issue if there were any problems.

 Next up: [Getting Started](getting-started.md).